-Remember all of the horror stories listed in this article: unlicensed captains, unsafe vessels and worn-off tackle?
+Remember all of the horror stories listed in this article: unlicensed captains, unsafe vessels, and worn-off tackle?
 The booking agency has no incentive to do business with these individuals.
-If you have a bad experience at sea, it is no longer entirely yours, but also the agency’s fault, which is why they only partner up with charter companies that offer the highest quality of service: any negative review could severely impact the agency’s reputation and credibility.
+If you have a bad experience at sea, it is no longer entirely yours, but also the agency’s fault.
+That’s why they only partner up with charter companies that offer the highest quality of service: any negative review could severely impact the agency’s reputation and credibility.

-FishingBooker is dedicated to providing you with exactly that type of service: visit our website or call our toll-free hotline, and in a matter of minutes, you can be paired up with a charter that accomodates your specific wishes.
 This method of booking a fishing charter can save you a lot of time, money, and perhaps most importantly, your nerves.
-If you feel that the plethora of choices currently represented out there are overwhelming and far too similar to make the right one, let FishingBooker aid you in your decision-making process.
-These people are at the front lines of the charter industry every day: they know the ins and outs of the business, and are much quicker in discerning between a legitimate offer and the one you’ll regret immediately after stepping on board.
+These people are at the front lines of the charter industry every day: they know the ins and outs of the business and are much quicker in discerning between a legitimate offer and the one you’ll regret immediately after stepping on board.
 It is their experience and expertise that have primarily contributed to this article’s content.

 How do you choose a fishing charter?
 Have you found these tips useful?
 Are there some tips we missed?
 Let us know in the comments below!